PaperPrototype/spark-v6/README.md

 ### The most important things you'll hear me say are here

-This document is very important.
-Please to not edit it without talking to one of the founders (Abdiel, or David).
+Check the RELEASE_TODO.md for critical features that need to be added.
 Do not edit QUESTIONS.md (unless you are adding a question) Feel free to edit RELEASE_TODO.md

 > Scroll to the bottom for setup instructions to run the app locally.
-> Check the RELEASE_TODO.md for critical features that need to be added.

 # Lets get started
-If you are part of the team it's gonna help to know what exactly what it is we are building so lets get started.
+What exactly are we building:

 The only things working are:
 - courses hosted through github
-    - We have 2 courses that are active, and 1 of them is paid.
+    - We have 3 courses that are active ~~and 1 of them is paid.~~
 - payments for course releases
     - each course can have multiple releases (like editions of a book).
-Each release is pruchased separately.
+Each release is purchased separately.
 - payment errors cause an email to be sent to the author, and gift the course for free to the customer
-    - customer satifaction because something went wrong, we take the hit and make sure to satisfy the customer
+    - if something went wrong (an error curred), we take the hit and make sure to satisfy the customer (give the course for free)
         - someone should look at that code and find ways to ensure those errors never can happen
 - onboarding, login / signup